Hotels near Cobra Field

 Which hotels near Cobra Field have suites or extra space?

-Which hotels near Cobra Field have an in-room kitchen or kitchenette?
+Which hotels near Cobra Field have a full in-room kitchen?

 Ready to book near Cobra Field?